siyuan-note/siyuan/README_en_US.md

    * Bookmark collection
    * Dynamic query embed
    * URL for browser visit or link with other software
+* MinMap mode
+  * Support zoom, drag, layout and theme, etc.
+  * Keep editing and Markdown in sync
-* Use directly on the browser, support mobile-end
+* Use on the browser, support mobile-end
 * Hierarchical tag
 * Multi-window, multi-tab, drag and drop to split screen
 * WebDAV